Fludarabine (By mouth)

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to fludarabine, or if you are pregnant.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 The medicine is usually given every day for 5 days.
 This 5-day treatment is given again every 28 days until your body responds to the medicine.

 - You may take this medicine with or without food.

 - Swallow the tablet whole with a full glass of water.
 Do not break, crush, or chew it.